WHOIGit/nes-lter-events-transect/methods.md

 Information Manager works with shipboard technicians and the R2R elog software team to configure the elog with instruments and actions from a controlled vocabulary.
 The event log is started when the ship leaves port, and concluded upon arrival.
-During the cruise the events are added manually by shipboard technicians and science party.
+During the cruise events are added manually by shipboard technicians and science party.
 Contents of the event log are reviewed regularly by an on-board Information Manager during a cruise to ensure completeness and accuracy.
 The elog is often